 Outpatient Treatment

-Outpatient programs come in various formats and offer an array of services, but typically involve individual and group counseling and education, and provide a network of support.
-Most programs use a step-down approach, which means sessions become less intensive and frequent as you make progress.
-These programs will help you overcome your Vicodin addiction and continue in long-term recovery.3
+Outpatient rehab programs offer flexible treatment options so you can live at home and fulfill your regular responsibilities.3 Outpatient programs come in several formats that offer an array of services.
+They typically involve individual and group counseling and education, and offer a network of support.
+Most programs use a step-down approach, which means sessions become less intensive and frequent as you make progress.3

 Outpatient treatment is an ideal option for people who:3